Have You Been Driving On A Suspended License?

 Penalties for driving on a suspended license

-Driving on a suspended license in Tennessee and Kentucky is a Class B misdemeanor carrying a sentence of up to six months in jail and/or a $500 fine.
+Driving on a suspended license in Tennessee is a Class B misdemeanor carrying a sentence of up to six months in jail and/or a $500 fine.
 If the suspension were for a serious crime, such as vehicular assault or homicide, the penalties may be increased.
 Likewise, repeat offenses elevate the crime to a Class A misdemeanor carrying a penalty of up to one year in jail and/or a $2,500 fine.
 Violating the conditions of a restricted license or refusing to abide by an ignition interlock requirement is similarly punished.

 Getting your license reinstated